 Discover the architects, artists, horticulturists, scholars, and craftspeople who played an important role in the lives of the Devonshire family and the creation of Chatsworth.

 Over the last 500 years, thousands of people have worked at Chatsworth.
 View a database containing the names of individuals listed in the archives from 1700 to 1934 and discover some of their stories.

 The Devonshire properties

 Find out more about the various properties and estates that have been owned by the Dukes of Devonshire and the wider family.

-If you would like to learn more about Chatsworth, the Cavendish family or the Devonshire Collection, we have compiled a list of further reading.
+If you would like to learn more about Chatsworth, the Devonshire family or the Devonshire Collection, we have compiled a list of further reading.